 In the backroom, things get funky.
 Each libation is designed to represent a drinkable meal.
 Consider the French Toast (vodka, roasted barley, brioche, coconut milk, maple syrup egg) or Japanese Cold Noodle (white rum, pineapple, cucumber, coconut, lime, sesame oil).
-Befitting drinks that require a little bit of thought, the mood is subdued.
-Mark Chou’s menu of (solid) food also draws upon the founders’ theme of innovation.
+Befitting drinks that require a little bit of thought, the mood is classy and laid back.
+Mark Chou’s menu of high-quality food also draws upon the founders’ theme of innovation.
 Shiitake mushroom poppers (roasted nori butter, shallot marmalade, Comté cheese) and stuffed chicken wings (black sesame oil, sticky rice, cuttlefish aioli) are just a couple items that challenge perceptions while delighting the taste buds.
 Back here, the lighting is low, the seating is plush and guests tend to linger for a few drinks.

 Double Chicken Please is crowned The Best Bar in North America and The Best Bar in Northeast USA 2023, sponsored by Perrier.

 115 Allen St, New York, 10002+1 646 678 5452 Visit Double Chicken Please's Website Visit Double Chicken Please on Facebook Visit Double Chicken Please on Instagram